-Temporal Supercharges Developer Agility with DataStax Astra DB
+Temporal Supercharges Developer Agility with DataStax Astra DB on AWS

 Temporal offers an open source microservices orchestration platform that helps developers write highly reliable and scalable applications on a standard infrastructure.

 With Temporal, engineers no longer need to spend time-solving failure situations while operationalizing cloud-native applications for production.
 Instead, Temporal workflows help ensure durable execution, eliminating failures and allowing developers to focus on business logic.
 The company powers high-growth apps like Netflix, Stripe, and Instacart.
 It’s building its business on Astra DB, the multi-cloud database-as-a-service built on Apache Cassandra®.